cmzfusion/jtimeseries/README.txt

  Key Modules:
-  jtimeseries               This is the API itself, which allows timeseries data to be recorded locally and/or published jtimeseries-server        A Round Robin timeseries database. jtimeseries-agent         Agent to collect and publish stats from a server, parses standard input to capture numeric values jtimeseries-ui            This is TimeSerious - A rich client UI to subscribe to and graph data from a jtimeseries http service
+  jtimeseries               This is the API itself, which allows timeseries data to be recorded locally and/or published jtimeseries-server        A Round Robin timeseries database. jtimeseries-agent         Agent to collect and publish stats, parses standard input to capture numeric values and publish them to a server jtimeseries-ui            This is TimeSerious - A rich client UI to subscribe to and graph data from a jtimeseries http service

  Also included are: